QuantumLab-ZY/HamGNN/README.md

 mpirun -np ncpus band_cal_parallel --config band_cal_parallel.yaml

 ##  Explanation of the parameters in config.yaml
 The input parameters in config.yaml are divided into different modules, which mainly include `'setup'`, `'dataset_params'`, `'losses_metrics'`, `'optim_params'` and network-related parameters (`'HamGNN_pre'` and `'HamGNN_out'`).
 Most of the parameters work well using the default values.
-The following introduces some commonly used parameters in each module.
+The following introduces some commonly used parameters in each module.Please note that the parameters listed here are specific to HamGNNV1.0.
+We plan to add annotations for the parameters in HamGNN2.0 in the future.
+However, users can typically understand the purpose of each parameter based on its name.
 + `setup`:
     + `stage`: Select the state of the network: training (`fit`) or testing (`test`).
     + `GNN_Net`: Use `HamGNN_pre` for normal Hamiltonian fitting and use 'HamGNN_pre_charge' for fitting the Hamiltonian of charged defects.